wp-plugins/music-store/readme.txt

 * Modifies the styles of the filtering section, in the store's page.

+= 1.0.9 =

+* Implements a new feature in the Music Store plugin, and modifies its interface.

 == Upgrade Notice ==

+= 1.0.9 =
+* Implements a new feature in the Music Store plugin, and modifies its interface.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.8 =
 * Modifies the styles of the filtering section, in the store's page.